 ConsignO Desktop is included in your subscription to the digital signature.

-More Than a PDF Reader, it is a Complete Electronic Signature Tool
+More Than a PDF Reader, it is a Complete Digital Signature Tool

 You can perform most ConsignO Desktop operations in batches: sign documents, apply templates, convert documents to the PDF/A standard and validate their compliance, and more.